microsoft/sca-fuzzer/docs/user/config.md

 * `dbg_coverage` - stores instruction coverage information;
 * `dbg_generator` - prints a list of instructions used to generate test cases;
 * `dbg_priming` - prints information about the priming process; only useful for debugging the priming mechanism itself.
+* `dbg_isa_filter` - when rvzr loads information about the instruction set (normally, from `base.json`), it filters out some of the instructions, either because of the config options provided by the user, or because some instructions are known to cause issues in the model or executor.
+This debug option prints the list of instructions that were filtered out, along with the reason for filtering them out.

 ```yaml
 Name: multiline_output